-The London Showcase gives our students invaluable experience and exposure.
+The showcase, held in Southampton, gives our students invaluable experience and exposure.
 It's an exhilarating way to express the hard work that goes into our degree programme and the ability of our students to carve out a career in this competitive sector.